JSabelli-FDX/Advent-Of-Code/README.md

 # Advent-Of-Code
-All of my solutions for AoC2022
+All of my yearly solutions for the annual Advent of Code event

 FOR EDUCATIONAL PURPOSES ONLY